Facilities

 The "white house" functions as the office space for the Superintendent, Treasurer, Assistant Superintendent, Assistant Treasurer, Chief Operating Officer, Director of Student Services, Director of Business, Director of Communication, Family and Community Engagement Specialist, Data and Accountability Specialist, and their support staff.
 These employees handle payroll, pay bills, and manage the day-to-day operations of the district.
 Ideally, other central office administrators would work here too, but due to space constraints, they are spread across the district’s five school buildings.

 How did the office end up in this location?
 In the late 1990s, the district was under financial receivership with the Ohio Department of Education.
 At that time, the district was leasing office space from the company previously known as Evergreen Packaging, located at 7920 Mapleway Drive in Olmsted Falls.
 To alleviate this financial burden and save money, the district purchased a property in front of OFHS with a white ranch house built in 1972.
 This house was converted into office space, and the district's board of education and central administration offices were "temporarily" relocated to 26937 Bagley Road in November 1999.
-What was meant to be a temporary three-year solution has served as the central administration office for nearly 25 years.
+What was meant to be a temporary three-year solution has served as the central administration office for more than 25 years.

 Attempts to Relocate